ibm-cloud-architecture/refarch-integration/docs/toSaaS/twas-res.md

-# Configure resources in WebSphere Application Server
+# Configure resource in WebSphere Application Server

 ## DB2 access for tWAS deployed on-premise
 To access DB2 from a JEE application we need to define: